arijitvt/CMS/simple/README.md

-Detailed documentation is present inside the doc/html/index.html folder.
-Please consult that file for detailed documentation of the source code and how to run the program.
+Detailed documentation is present inside the doc/html/index.html .
+Please consult that file for complete documentation of the source code and how to run the program.

 CMS (Commodity Market System 1.0) is being implemented in Ubuntu 14.04, with Boost Library 1.55.0 and gcc-4.6